Table of contentsClick link to navigate to the desired location

 This content has been automatically translated from Ukrainian.

-CFB (abbreviated from Cipher Feedback) – is one way to encrypt data that works on the principle of «chain».
-Imagine that you have a message that you want to encrypt and you do it in blocks (for example, 16 bytes each).
-Each block is not encrypted separately, but depends on the previous one, which creates a domino effect.
+CFB (short for Cipher Feedback) is one of the methods of data encryption that works on the principle of "chaining."
+Imagine you have a message that you want to encrypt, and you do it in blocks (for example, 16 bytes at a time).
+Each block is not encrypted separately but depends on the previous one, creating a domino effect.

 How does Cipher Feedback work?

-- We take the initial random piece of data (IV – Initialization Vector) and encrypt it.
+- Take an initial random piece of data (IV – Initialization Vector) and encrypt it.

-- Mix the obtained result ( using the XOR operation) with the first block of plaintext.
+- The resulting output is mixed (using the XOR operation) with the first block of plaintext.
 This is the first encrypted block.

-- This encrypted block is then used to encrypt the next block of text.
+- Then this encrypted block is used to encrypt the next block of text.

 - And so on – each encrypted block affects the next one.